josephw1997/Computer-thoughts/computer-backup.md

 parition with ubuntu installer unless you want to long term dual boot with another operating system
 you could even use the 'just testing it out' feature if you are really short term.

+(4. optional) add another account to download shit and be illegal.
+This way, if you download a virus, you have more time to erase the computer (because linux is designed to keep problems to one account)

 4. Firefox
 * NoScript
 * WOT